Nissan Altima

 Article continues below advertisement

-However, some vehicles have been lucky enough to skirt around the chip shortage issue.
-Here are some cars that have been less affected by the shortage than others.
+However, some vehicles were lucky enough to skirt around the chip shortage issue.
+Here are a few car brands that have been less affected by the shortage than others.

 Source: Jeep

 The 2021/2022 Jeep Compass was reportedly less affected by the chip shortage and had greater availability than some other competitors in the SUV market.
-Jeeps of any kind are also popular on the used car market, as they hold their value well compared with other models.
+Jeeps of any kind are also popular on the used car market since they hold their value well compared to other models.

 Article continues below advertisement

-The 2021/2022 Ram 1500 Classic is one truck that could see higher availability due to the manufacturer prioritizing it amid the chip shortage.
+The 2021/2022 Ram 1500 Classic is one truck that saw higher availability due to the manufacturer prioritizing it amid the chip shortage.
 Since Ram trucks are more adept at towing and hauling, they're a good alternative to sedans or even SUVs.

 Article continues below advertisement